checkmarx-ts/checkmarx-github-action/README.md

 ### Notes:

 - Make sure you do **Checkout** of the code, before Checkmarx Scan Step;
+- Project name will be always the name of the Repository concatenated with branch scanned.
+For example: "TestRepository-master"
 - PDF and XML produced will have always the name **"results.pdf"** or **"results.xml"**, respectively;

 # License